 Spanish Residency Visas for British Citizens and UK Nationals

-Once you arrive in Spain with the relevant visa (or otherwise meeting residency eligibility, you can begin your application for the Spanish residency card, the TIE, ‘tarjeta de identidad de extranjero‘.
+Once you arrive in Spain with the relevant visa, (or otherwise meeting residency eligibility, you can begin your application for the Spanish residency card, the TIE, ‘tarjeta de identidad de extranjero‘.

 Non-lucrative visa for Spanish Residency

-Residents with this visa cannot engage in any economic activity in Spain.
-To obtain the visa, they must have private medical insurance and prove that they have either sufficient capital to fund the duration of their residency, or adequate secure income, e.g. pension, business or investment income.
-The income requirement for a couple is just under €33k per year.
+Individuals who have Spanish residency under this scheme, cannot engage in any type of ‘economic’ activity during the period of residency in Spain.
+To obtain the visa, you must have private medical insurance or access to state healthcare through the S1, and prove that you have either sufficient capital to fund the duration of the residency, or adequate secure passive income, e.g. pension or investment income.
+The financial means requirement for a married couple is €37k per year.

 Investment Visa for Spanish Residency

 The minimum qualifying investment is €500.000 into real estate.
-Larger investments such as bank deposits, purchase of shares in a Spanish company or Spanish Government bonds are also eligible.
+Larger investments such as a €1m bank deposits, or purchase of €2m shares in a Spanish company or Spanish Government bonds are also eligible.

 Work Visas for Spanish Residency